brown4eva/3D-ScannerProject/README.md

 # 3D-Scanner
-This is a Software Engineering Project in which we are to build a 3D scanner.
+This is a repository for our Software Engineering Project in which we are to build a 3D scanner.

-## Overview
-This is a repository for our software engineering project.

 ## Obejectives
 To replace the skanect software by our